jeffhandley/strickland/packages/strickland/README.md

 You can use async validators anywhere you want and the resolved results match the shape you would expect if everything was executed synchronously.

+#### props

+The `props` validator on the other hand validates all props at once.
+This is possible because one prop being invalid does not prevent other props from being validated.
+The `props` validator result will not be resolved until all props have been validated, but the async validators will be executed in parallel using `Promise.all()`.
+In the example above, `usernameIsAvailable` and `validateCity` run in parallel.

 #### every

 The `every` validator retains its short-circuiting behavior when async results are returned.